theNewDynamic/oregonsadventurecoast.com/content/sitepages/tribal-heritage-the-confederated-tribes-of-the-coos-lower-umpqua-and-siuslaw-indians.md

 The work of our Tribal government is vital to ensure future generations are able to practice their culture and continue to call the coast our home.

- “As a sovereign nation, we honor and look to our ancestors thousands of years of experience on the land, as we guide the Tribes forward for the next seven generations; promoting health and successful families; affirming and nurturing our culture and acknowledging our responsibility to the land and the Tribal community.”  _-CTCLUSI mission statement circa 2009._
+ “As a sovereign nation, we honor and look to our ancestors' thousands of years of experience on the land, as we guide the Tribes forward for the next seven generations; promoting health and successful families; affirming and nurturing our culture and acknowledging our responsibility to the land and the Tribal community.”  _-CTCLUSI mission statement circa 2009._

 {{< spacer 25 >}}